twintproject/twint/README.md

 ![4](https://i.imgur.com/DzcfIgL.png)

 ## FAQ
-> While scraping tweets and saving them to a database, I want also save users infos

-Pass `--user-info` to CLI, or specify `c.User_info = True` if you are using Twint as module.

 > I tried scraping tweets from a user, I know that they exist but I'm not getting them

 Twitter can shadow-ban accounts, which means that their tweets will not be available via search.
 To solve this, pass `--profile-full` if you are using Twint via CLI or, if are using Twint as module, add `config.Profile_full = True`.
 Please note that this process will be quite slow.